ICLMG

 ICLMG’s submission to the People’s Consultation on AI

 PCAI website banner On March 23, 2026, the ICLMG made a submission to the People’s Consultation on Artificial Intelligence.
-The PCAI was launched by a group of 160 civil society organizations, including the ICLMG, in response to the federal government’s woeful track record on public consultations regarding artificial intelligence policy and regulations, specifically its […]
+The PCAI was launched by a group of 160 civil society organizations, including the ICLMG, in response to the federal government’s woeful track record on public consultations regarding artificial intelligence policy and regulations, specifically its Fall […]

 Read More